spotify/basic-pitch/README.md

 - `--save-model-outputs` to additionally save raw model outputs as an NPZ file
 - `--save-note-events` to additionally save the predicted note events as a CSV file

-If you want to use a non-default model type (e.g., use CoreML instead of TF), use the `--model-type` argument.
+If you want to use a non-default model type (e.g., use CoreML instead of TF), use the `--model-serialization` argument.
 The CLI will change the loaded model to the type you prefer.

 To discover more parameter control, run:
 ```bash